jjuhyunkim/CHM13_annotation_resources/README.md

   ...
 ```

-After downloading the databases, you should unzip each database into a .txt file.
+After downloading the databases, unzip each database into a .txt file:
 ```bash
 bgzip -d filename.txt.gz
 ```